Cmaybe702/Client-Scheduling-Application/README.md

 # Client-Scheduling-Application

 Java client scheduling application using a MySQL database.
-Connected via JDBC
+Connected via JDBC.
+Provides internationalization for French users

 Purpose of application:
 1. To schedule maintain and cancel appointments for customers of the business